SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-20-gradient-descent.md

 Though it may not be immediately obvious, theory assures us that if the learning rate $\gamma$ is reduced appropriately over time, and the cost function satisfies certain properties (i.e. convexity), stochastic gradient descent will *also* converge.

 Finally, it is worth noting that there is a middle-ground between gradient descent and stochastic gradient descent, called mini-batch gradient descent.
 Mini-batch gradient descent uses a randomly selected subset, or *mini-batch*, of \\(b\\) training examples at each iteration, instead of just one.
-Some definitions of SGD actually refer to minibatch gradient descent.
+Some definitions of SGD actually refer to mini-batch gradient descent.
 In practice, batching can lead to a more stable trajectory than in SGD, and, perhaps surprisingly, better performance as well, given that the gradient computation is properly vectorized.[^3]

 ### Parallelization